ballerina-platform/ballerina-dev-website/learn/other/security/http-client-authentication.md

         * `jwt:RS384` - The RSA-SHA384 algorithm
         * `jwt:RS512` - The RSA-SHA512 algorithm
         * `jwt:NONE` - Unsecured JWTs (no signing)
-    * `config` - KeyStore configurations or private key configurations configurations
+    * `config` - KeyStore configurations or private key configurations
         * `keyStore` - KeyStore to be used in JWT signing
         * `keyAlias` - Signing key alias
         * `keyPassword` - Signing key password